 Your first 3 customers come from people you already know

-That's where your first customers come from.
+That's where the first customers come from.
+Every time.
+There is no exception to this.

 The pull-out-your-phone exercise

-The personal message template (not a pitch)
+The personal message (not a pitch)

 Write a personal note instead:

-Message template "Hey [name] — I'm starting to offer [your thing] as a paid service.
+Message template "Hey [name]—I'm starting to offer [your thing] as a paid service.
 I know you've dealt with [their specific situation], and I'd love to get your take on whether this is something people would pay for.
 And if you know anyone struggling with [problem], I'd appreciate an introduction."

 Customers 4–7: answer questions in the right rooms